 - Another minor change was Kahoru Sasajima taking over Yuko Kobayashi as Koryuu and Masayo Hosono replacing Kayu Suzuki as young Gojyo.

-- Reload Blast has David Matranga, Greg Ayres, and Vic Mignogna reprising their roles as Sanzo, Goku, and Kougaiji respectively, however Hakkai is now voiced by Micah Solusod (as Braden Hunt hasn't done anything since 2011) and due to the 2014 controversy that pretty much ended Illich Guardiola's career, Gojyo is now voiced by Ian Sinclair, and also voices his previous incarnation Kenren.
+- Reload Blast has David Matranga, Greg Ayres, and Vic Mignogna reprising their roles as Sanzo, Goku, and Kougaiji respectively, however, Hakkai is now voiced by Micah Solusod (as Braden Hunt hasn't done anything since 2011) and due to the 2014 controversy that pretty much ended Illich Guardiola's career, Gojyo is now voiced by Ian Sinclair, and also voices his previous incarnation Kenren.

 - Dokugakuji was recast on both fronts yet again with Jin Yamanoi replacing Jurota Kosugi and Josh Grelle replacing Mike MacRae.
 Kosugi has gotten too expensive and MacRae has mostly moved on from voicing in anime.

-- Schedule Slip: The series has been running since 1997 but has yet to be completed and has gone on Hiatus many times due to 1. author Kazuya Minekura is also doing another manga titled Wild Adapter and 2. her ill health which lead to her having a hysterectomy and a jaw operation to remove a tumor on her right upper jawbone!
+- Schedule Slip: The series has been running since 1997 but has yet to be completed and has gone on Hiatus many times due to 1. author Kazuya Minekura is also doing another manga titled Wild Adapter and 2. her ill health which led to her having a hysterectomy and a jaw operation to remove a tumor on her right upper jawbone!

-- What Could Have Been: Vic Mignogna was initially called in to audition for (and more than likely be casted for) Gojyo in the dub for Gensoumaden, but he backed down from the offer because of Gojyo's excessive use of profanity, so he instead auditioned and was cast to play Kougaiji.
+- What Could Have Been: Vic Mignogna was initially called in to audition for (and more than likely be cast for) Gojyo in the dub for Gensoumaden, but he backed down from the offer because of Gojyo's excessive use of profanity, so he instead auditioned and was cast to play Kougaiji.

 - The original title for Gensoumaden in the dub, was going to be called "Paradise Raiders," but they decided to keep it as Saiyuki.